EmergencyRx/field-tech-toolkit/templates/site-survey.md

 VLAN and subnet:
 Gateway and DHCP details:
 PoE budget and power notes:
-Mounting and access:
+Mounting method and access:
 Environmental risks:
-Existing equipment:
+Existing equipment to integrate with: